lumigo-io/lumigo-node/TECHNICAL_GUIDE.md

-# Working Process - Custom Lumigo Tracer with Anonymization
+# Technical Guide: Custom Lumigo Tracer with Anonymization

 **IMPORTANT: This document contains the EXACT working process.
 Follow these steps precisely to avoid hours of debugging.**